ManInThePiCastle/MovementService/README.md

 ## Thor_Control.py

+This must be run on a RaspberryPi.

-This run this via `sudo python3 Thor_Control.py` and it will start an API service running on port 8080.
+Run this via `sudo python3 Thor_Control.py` and it will start an API service running on port 8080.
 This will allow control of the robot via the api defined in the swagger directory.

 ## External Libraries